Functional Assessment and Remediation of Tethered Oral Tissues (TOTs) [Fremont, MI][October 18, 2019]90341

 - $259 Standard Rate - 08/19/19 to 10/03/19

 - $289 Late Registration - 10/04/18 to day of

-- Registration Only Includes: ASHA CEUs/AOTA CEUs, course supplies, workbook, and certificate of completion.
+- Registration Only Includes: ASHA CEUs/AOTA CEUs, course supplies, digital handout (emailed in advance), and certificate of completion.

 - Purchase the course with the TOTs book and receive 25% off the book.(book received at course location).